Tony Jaa, Scott Adkins, Tiger Chen, Michael Jai White, Iko Uwais all rolled into one ultimate action brawl.

 But all in all, I was more than completely satisfied with this one!
 I am in love.
 Other action films of 2019 have their work cut out for them, because this is the one to beat.
 And to the amazing cast and crew: Thank you for giving me and action fans everywhere the movie they needed, and deserved.

 What are your thoughts on this ultimate action martial arts lineup?
-Let us know in the comments or on our Facebook page!
+Let us know in the comments!